How to Identify an American Redstart

 American Redstart Female

 Females are mostly gray and yellow or yellowish orange.
-Linda Petersen of Terril, Iowa, shared this photo of a female redstart during fall migration.
-Learn how to identify yellow-rumped warblers and palm warblers.
+Linda Petersen of Terril, Iowa, shared this photo (above) of a female redstart during fall migration.

 Juvenile American Redstart